UBPL/jive/README.md

 ** Click 'Finish'.

-* To supress the strictly compatible JRE warnings, follow the instructions on here:
+* Import features (repeat this for each feature project).

+** Select 'Import...' | 'Existing Projects into Workspace'.

+** Select the root folder for the feature.

+** Click 'Finish'.

+** The feature projects are:

+*** edu.buffalo.cse.jive.feature

+*** edu.buffalo.cse.jive.feature.importer.fiji

+*** edu.buffalo.cse.jive.feature.importer.jivere

+*** edu.buffalo.cse.jive.feature.launch.pde

+*** edu.buffalo.cse.jive.feature.launch.tomcat

+* Your projects should build without errors.
+If you get JRE warnings about the strict compatibility of the JRE, follow the instructions on here to address this issue:

   https://kthoms.wordpress.com/2013/05/17/remove-build-path-specifies-execution-environment-warnings-from-problems-view/